-In my OBM Community, I saw a post recently talking about this idea of the ‘invisible workload’ – the weight of having to think about & plan everything.
-This is referred to as the invisible workload because even if you’re not the one doing everything, you might be the one THINKING about all the things, and making all the decisions.
-If you’re a mom I know you can relate to this whole story.
+In the digital entrepreneur space, I saw a post recently talking about this idea of the ‘invisible workload’.
+It is described as the weight of having to think about & plan everything.
+This is referred to as the invisible workload because even if you’re not the one doing everything, you might be the one THINKING about all the things and making all the decisions.
+If you’re a mom, I know you can relate to this whole story.

 What are we having for dinner?
 What gift should we get for the birthday party this weekend?
 Suzy needs a dentist appointment.
-What are we going to do for [insert any holiday that comes up…]?
+What will we do for [insert any holiday that comes up…]?
 I could go on.

-And even if we have help in the household – a spouse, partner, or kids – we are still the ones having to ASK folks to do things.
+And even if we have help in the household – a spouse, partner, or kids – we still have to ASK folks to do things.
 Sometimes more than once.
 (Does anyone else with teenagers in the house?
-I have a teen and a kindergarten child so… talk about split-brain!)
+I have a teen and a kindergarten child, so… talk about split brain!)

 - Delegating what needs to be done – we may not be doing the work but having to ‘pass it along’ to someone else still takes time